-- How long do I have to wait for a flat (waiting time)?
+- How long will I need to wait for an apartment (wait time)?

-The waiting time depends on your requirements on the flat, its location and the number of people applying for a similar flat.
-The waiting time could be more than several years for a flat in a good residential area.
+Your wait time will depend on your requirements for the apartment, the location and the number of applicants for comparable apartments.
+The wait time may be several years for good locations.

 - When and where can I obtain a Landlord Confirmation?